Skip to main content

 5

-Once integrated, your Custom GPT will be able to:
+Once integrated, your Custom GPT can:

-• Remember important information from previous chats
+• Remember information from earlier chats

-• Organize memories into different buckets/contexts
+• Organize memories into buckets

-• Persist knowledge across all conversations
+• Persist knowledge across conversations

-• Share memories with other MemoryPlugin integrations
+• Share memories with your other MemoryPlugin integrations

-Best Practices
+Best practices

-Memory Management
+Memory management

-Bucket Strategy
+Bucket strategy

-User Shortcuts
+User shortcuts

 Privacy